Cezanne-ai/Open-framework/README.md

 This three layers have in total 50 pipelines (not all mandatory, but recommended to have a fundamental background and cover also complex objectives in the conversation user-bot)

+COMPLYING WITH THE SAFETY ISSUES (related to the AGI implications) PRESENTED IN THE SUBSEQUENT FILE OF THE REPOSITORY IS BINDING!